1915 Singapore Mutiny: Mutiny

 On 27 January 1915, Colonel Martin announced that the 5th Light Infantry was to be transferred to Hong Kong for further garrison duties, replacing another Indian regiment.
 However, rumours were circulated among the sepoys that they might instead be sent to Europe or to the Ottoman Empire to fight against their Muslim co-religionists.
-Three Indian officers, Subedar Dunde Khan, Jemedar Christi Khan, and Jemedar Ali Khan, were later to be identified by a court of enquiry as key conspirators in the matter.
+Three Indian officers, Subedar Dunde Khan, Jemedar Chiste Khan, and Jemedar Ali Khan, were later to be identified by a court of enquiry as key conspirators in the matter.
 When the final order to sail to Hong Kong aboard the Nile arrived in February 1915, they and other ringleaders among the sepoys decided that it was time to rebel.
 On the morning of 15 February, the General Officer Commanding Singapore addressed a farewell parade of the regiment, complimenting the sepoys on their excellent turnout and referring to their departure the next day, without mentioning Hong Kong as the destination.
 At 3:30 pm on the afternoon of the same day, four Rajput companies of the eight companies making up the 5th Light Infantry mutinied.
 The mostly Pathan sepoys of the remaining four companies did not join the mutiny but scattered in confusion.
-Two British officers of the regiment were killed as they attempted to restore order.
+Two British officers of the regiment, Captain Perceval Boyce and Lt.
+Harold Elliott, were killed as they attempted to restore order.

 The mutineers divided themselves into three groups.
 A party of 100 went to obtain ammunition from Tanglin Barracks, where 309 Germans, including crew members from the German light cruiser SMS Emden, had been interned by the British.
 The mutineers fired on the camp guards and officers without warning, killing ten British guards, three Johore troops present in the camp and one German internee.
 Amongst the dead were Second Lieutenant John Love Montgomerie, Rifles; Sergeant G. Wald, (Reserve) Engineers; Corporal D. McGilvray, Rifles; Corporal G.O.
 Lawson, Cyclist Scouts; Lance Corporal J.G.E.
 Harper, Rifles; Private B.C.
 Cameron, Rifles; Private F.S.
 Drysdale, Rifles; Private A.J.G.
 Holt, Rifles and Stoker 1st Class C. F. Anscombe, HMS Cadmus.
 Three Britons and one German were wounded but survived the attack, as did eight Royal Army Medical Corps personnel in the camp hospital, including one who managed to escape under heavy fire to raise the alarm.
 The mutineers tried to persuade the Germans to join them, but many of the latter were shaken by the sudden violence and reluctant to do so.
 Some German sailors and reservists wanted to join with the mutineers, but the majority adopted a neutral stance, refusing to accept rifles from the Indians.
 Thirty-five Germans escaped but the rest remained in the barracks.